 Despite being a small town, Jamesport has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-The citizens of Jamesport are very well educated compared to the average community in the nation: 37.49% of adults in Jamesport have a bachelor's degree or even advanced degree.
+The education level of Jamesport citizens is very high relative to the national average among all cities (21.84%): 37.49% of adults in Jamesport have a bachelor's degree or even advanced degree.

 The per capita income in Jamesport in 2022 was $82,694, which is wealthy relative to New York and the nation.
 This equates to an annual income of $330,776 for a family of four.
 However, Jamesport contains both very wealthy and poor people as well.